 Transitioning from the military can bring on a lot of uncertainty, not just for the Veteran but for his or her spouse as well.
 Typically there are several potential employers who look to hire Veterans, and I do recommend starting there.
 It is always best to have an income ready to start when you are officially OUT!

-What I have found though is that the zeal or sense of relevance to the bigger picture a Veteran might have ultimately had through military service isn’t replaceable by working for someone else in transactional role.
+What I have found though is that the zeal or sense of relevance to the bigger picture a Veteran might have ultimately had through military service isn’t replaceable by working for someone else in a transactional role.

 Most Veterans would never think of insurance as a profession, and I must admit initially my idea was that it would be much more boring than what I was used to in the Marine Corps.
 However, what I have found has been quite the contrary.
 This brings me to my SEVEN reasons that I think the Insurance Industry — especially the Senior Market — is a great place to find purpose after service.